IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 ![](_attachments/shared-managing-3.png)

-The browser will load a Summary panel for the VMware Shared instance, supplying details on access controls for your platform, virtual data centers associated with the deployment, and additional services that can be used in conjunction with the platform.
+The browser will load a Summary panel for the VMware Shared instance, supplying details on access controls for your instance, virtual data centers associated with the deployment, and additional services that can be used in conjunction with the instance.

 5. Before you can connect to the VMware Shared instance, you need to set an administrative password for the **vCloud Director console**.
 Do so by clicking the **Reset site admin password** button as shown.